mstingl/ReStock/README.md

 ## Prerequisites
 _You will need:_
-- A [.json file with an array of chest coordinates](https://minecraft.gamepedia.com/Loot_table) that you want to refill.
+- A [.json file with an array of container coordinates](https://minecraft.gamepedia.com/Loot_table) that you want to refill.
 - A [.json loottable](https://minecraft.gamepedia.com/Loot_table) (if you want to use a custom loottable).
 - The [WorldEdit](https://enginehub.org/worldedit/) Plugin.
 - The [Rhino 1.7.11 (or higher)](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Download_Rhino) Library.